spinnaker/spinnaker/docs/design.md

 This will be the most challenging part of Halyard's first phase of development.
 In order to do this correctly, let's first list some goals:

-   a) The user should never have to open a text editor to write or edit Spinnaker configuration.
+- a) The user should never have to open a text editor to write or edit Spinnaker confiuration

-   b) If the user does want to hand-edit configuration, Halyard should not interfere with that (but it will be an advanced use-case, and shall be treated as such).
+- b) If the user does want to hand-edit configuration, Halyard should not interfere with that (but it will be an advanced use-case, and shall be treated as such).

-   c) Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.
+- c) Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.

 To achieve these goals, Halyard will take a two-step approach to generating Spinnaker configuration:

-1. Receive a number of user commands (add an account, add a trigger, etc...) and store the resulting output in the `~/.hal/config` file.
+- a) Receive a number of user commands (add an account, add a trigger, etc...) and store the resulting output in the `~/.hal/config` file.

-2. Reading configuration from `~/.hal/config` and from the specified HVN, write out all Spinnaker configuration to `~/.spinnaker` (the default configuration directory).
+- b) Reading configuration from `~/.hal/config` and from the specified HVN, write out all Spinnaker configuration to `~/.spinnaker` (the default configuration directory).

 Before exploring the semantics of the individual Halyard commands, let's look at the `~/.hal` directory.